AlbertCoca/assigmentCH/README.md

     website is exposed is on a virtual private network.
 Not exposed to the whole internet

-3. For de development methodology I have used something similar to the feature branch workflow.
-You can take a look at the branches in the repository (that I have not deleted in this case), the issues and the pull requests (that I have myself merged in this case because there are no reviewers.
+3. For the development methodology, I have used something similar to the feature branch workflow.
+You can take a look at the branches in the repository (that I have not deleted in this case), the issues and the pull requests (that I merged myself because I'm working alone for this test).

 # Set remote state file locking